Afrikan Boy

 Supporters contributing towards Residencies include:

-Genesis Kickstart Fund and PRS Foundation’s The Open Fund.
+PRS Foundation’s The Open Fund.

 About Olushola

-Olushola Ajose been performing under the moniker AFRIKAN BOY (AB) since 2005, coming to attention as a teenager, with his unforgettable smash ‘One Day I Went to Lidl’ (2007) which has had over 5 million views.
+Olushola Ajose has been performing under the moniker AFRIKAN BOY (AB) since 2005, coming to attention as a teenager, with his unforgettable smash ‘One Day I Went to Lidl’ (2007) which has had over 5 million views.

 The grime-infused track, a humorous ode to the discount supermarket, caught the ear of fellow British rapper, visual artist, and activist M.I.A, leading to guest appearances on her critically- acclaimed and Grammy- nominated album ‘Kala’ (2007).
 ‘I'm excited’, a later collaboration with hip hop veteran DJ Shadow, was crowned “Hottest Record In The World!” by industry heavyweight Zane Lowe.